Ashish110110/MLOps/Project/dataset/README.md

 12 - quality (score between 0 and 10)

 **NOTE :** Since the dataset consists of only single csv file, I have manually partitioned it in two files, red_wine_train.csv and red_wine_val.csv for training and validation purposes.
+I have renamed some coulmns of winequality.csv, so as to save time in data processing in each section of the project.